dedysteady/Agate-Incremental-Game/README.md

 - Change character when unlock achievement

 # How To Run
-Open The build version of the game in the build standalone folder.
-Then run .exe file and setup prefered resolution size.
+Open The build version of the game in the build folder.
+Then run .exe file and setup prefered resolution size